Phase Transition of Parabolic Ginzburg--Landau Equation with Potentials of High-Dimensional Wells: Preliminaries

 \subsection{Modulated energy method}

 As the gradient flow of the Ginzburg--Landau energy \eqref{GL energy}, the system \eqref{Ginzburg-Landau} has the following energy dissipation law

-For initial data undergoing a transition near the interface $\Sigma_t$, due to concentrations of $\nabla \uu_\e $ near $\Sigma_t$, the dissipation law \eqref{dissipation} is not sufficient to derive quantitative convergences of $\uu_\e$, even away from $\Sigma_t$.
-Following a recent work of Fisher et al. \cite{fischer2020convergence} we shall develop in this section a calibrated inequality, which modulates the concentration and obtain the compactness of $\{\uu_\e\}$ in Sobolev spaces.
+For initial datum undergoing a phase transition across the initial interface $\Sigma_0$, due to concentrations of $\nabla \uu_\e $ on $\Sigma_t$, the dissipation law \eqref{dissipation} is not sufficient to derive quantitative convergences of $\uu_\e$, not even away from $\Sigma_t$.
+Following a recent work of Fisher--Laux-Simon \cite{fischer2020convergence} we shall derive an inequality which modulates the concentrations and leads to compactness of $\{\uu_\e\}$ in Sobolev spaces.

-Recalling the notions in Subsection \ref{subsection geo}, we claim the following identities which will be employed to prove the calibrated inequality: